 “Phishing presents the fastest route to the victim’s money,” said Buxton.
 “Out of several thousand phishing attempts, it only takes a handful of successful bites for a fraudster to turn a profit.”

-For example, cyber criminals could compose a message tempting you to click on a link or email that contains “urgent news about Hurricane Irma evacuations.”
+For example, cyber criminals could compose an email message tempting you to click on a link that contains “urgent news about Hurricane Irma evacuations” or text message asking you to send personal or banking information to donate to relief efforts.
 PNC offers tips to help you learn how to identify a phishing attempt.

 Public advisories regarding phishing scams in the wake of hurricanes are available from the United States Emergency Readiness Team.